 For visitors to New York City with children in tow, seeing the Statue of Liberty is often top on the priority list.
-While Lady Liberty undergoes repairs after damage from Hurricane Sandy, curious explorers can still see the monument aboard a Statue Cruises or New York Water Taxi vessel, via the Staten Island Ferry, which leaves Manhattan from Whitehall Ferry Terminal, and by taking in views of the harbor from the downtown waterfront.
+While Liberty Island undergoes repairs after damage from Hurricane Sandy—it is scheduled to reopen on July 4, at which time there will also be limited access on Ellis Island—curious explorers can still see the monument aboard a Statue Cruises or New York Water Taxi vessel, via the Staten Island Ferry, which leaves Manhattan from Whitehall Ferry Terminal, and by taking in views of the harbor from the downtown waterfront.

 Forts and Parks